-Home Events FREE EQUITY TRAINING: Revealing and Reimagining Worldview Hierarchies in Post-Secondary Education
+Home Events FREE EQUITY TRAINING: Reimagining Hierarchies in Post-Secondary Education

 Graphic representation of the title of the workshop.
 All text included in event details.
 Image includes illustration of a globe, and Workshop Facilitator Larissa Crawford.
 Larissa has both Métis and Jamaican ancestry.